OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part1.md

 // TODO: can write about:
 // * communicating with the microcontroller with serial
 // * the use of getopt to read command line arguments

+// TODO: add a teaser for the next part of the project